Are you looking for more natural ways to improve mental health and become more mind fit?

 - Olive Oil

 Not only are they healthy for your brain, but for your heart as well.
-Here are some links for you to purchase nuts, flax and olive oil:

 - Good source of protein (tuna is a naturally high-protein food)